RyanJulyan/Flask-BDA/README.md

 # Business Driven App (BDA)
 ## A Rapid Application Development (RAD) tool to assist with building flask python applications.
+Build Applications Fast, Right, and for the Future.

 > **Note:** Still under Development

+> Flask BDA is a low-code platform which provides the tools for companies to raplidly develop and deploy secure applications that run on any device.
+>
+> We change the way software is built so you can rapidly create and deploy critical applications of any size that evolve with your business.
+>
+> Developers can build and deploy a full range of applications - from consumer apps to critical internal business systems - designed to help developers deliver secure applications quickly and efficiently so apps are delivered in weeks and even days.
+>
+> Flask BDA provides Full-stack Development from UI, business processes, custom logic, and data models to create full-stack, cross-platform apps. providing you a schfold that you can add your own code when needed. with no lock-in ever.

 ## Overview
 * [Requirements](#requirements)